Tanaschita/ios-known-url-schemes-and-universal-links/README.md

 ## How to contribute?

-If you are missing an application in the list or notice outdated information, feel free to create a Pull Request.
+Feel free to create a Pull Request to improve this list, e.g. if you are missing an application in the list or notice outdated information.
 Please only add applications with officially documented URL Schemes / Universal Links.

 ## Known iOS URL Schemes and Universal Links